CreativeInquiry/FriendlyDockerMLTutorial/README.md

-# Run the ML Model Zoo in Docker – A friendly Tutorial for Artist and Designers
+# Get ML Stuff Running, Using Docker – A Friendly Tutorial for Artist and Designers

 By [@b-g](https://github.com/b-g) Benedikt Groß